 Every new night, the waves of zombie hordes get stronger and stronger.
 Despite the seemingly mindless gameplay—there is thought and strategy to designing barricades and defense points.

-If you want fast-paced fun and a title that still shares plenty in common with Project Zomboid, this is perfect.
+If you want more games like Project Zomboid, this is a perfect pick.
 Yet Another Zombie Defense HD is great for groups of friends looking for an easy-to-jump-in title, and it’s one of the best party games on Steam for tower defense fans.